View INSTANT Quotes

 The table above assumes that $2,000 per month is contributed to age 65 then taking monthly income from age 66 to age 100 using around 6% interest rate projections.

-Certainly, timing is everything although it’s rarely ever too late to save and invest for the future.
+Certainly, timing is everything, although it’s never too late to save and invest for the future.
 Starting an investment plan at 45 rather than 35 reduced Peter’s wealth accumulation as follows: >at age 65 the death benefit is reduced to $693,968 >the annual tax-free income is reduced to $39,120

 Peter might want to start off contributing more to his IUL to increase his benefits.

-Finally, if Peter started his retirement planning at age 55 (as many people do) or decided to take advantage of IUL insurance to supplement a 401(k) or IRA, Peter would still realize a substantial benefit:
+Finally, if Peter started his retirement planning at age 55 (as many people do) or decided to implement a tax-free retirement strategy to supplement a 401(k) or IRA, Peter would still realize a substantial benefit:

 North AmericanAllianzNational Life